gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 ## Misapprehending the Dichotomies

 Let us take a look at some of the ways in which various writers have misapprehended the relationship of these binaries.
-In general, these fall into groupings: Some writers suggest that OSHA was merely generating new names for the same poles in an opposition, while others believe he was "abandoning" some now obsolete categorization and replacing it with a new and improved one.
+In general, these fall into groupings: Some writers suggest that Oakeshott was merely generating new names for the same poles in an opposition, while others believe he was "abandoning" some now obsolete categorization and replacing it with a new and improved one.